kennux75/MultiTasksVPSServer/README.md

    Moreover, the different configuration files have been generated in swag/ directory

+   ### Optionnal: protect a subdomain with a .htpasswd:

+   If you want to protect the access to this sudomain, you can use the htpasswd command in swag:

+      # docker exec -it swag htpasswd -c /config/nginx/.htpasswd anyusername

+   And uncomment the htpasswd section in the swag/nginx/proxy-confs/<apps>.<something>.conf file.

+   You can reload the nginx configuration by restarting the swag container.

+      # docker-compose restart swag

    ### STEP2: Deploy first application and subdomain - netdata

    SWAG comes with predefined configuration files to configure nginx as a reverse proxy.